Microtribute/cursor-left-yaru/README.md

 # Yaru Left Handed Cursor

-Copy the whole directory into `~/.icons` and use Tweaker to choose the cursor.
+Copy the whole directory into `~/.icons` or `/usr/share/icons/` then use Tweaker to choose the cursor.